What is a System in Aviation SMS

 - Its own set of requirements, roles, personnel; and

-- Its own set of safety risk controls, identified hazards, and identified risks.
+- Its own set of identified hazards, associated risks and risk control strategies.

 Your company will have many systems.
 For example, an airline might have systems for: